 Note: Admission to Athletic Training is highly competitive.
+Contact the school you plan to transfer as early in the freshmen year as possible for additional information.

 BIOLOGY

 Areas I-IV core courses are to be chosen from the Jefferson State Approved AGSC General Course Listing.